 Time-saving ways to insert formulas into Excel

-Mastering the basic Excel formulas is critical for beginners to become highly proficient in financial analysis.
+Mastering basic Excel functions is critical for beginners to become highly proficient in financial analysis.
 Microsoft Excel is considered the industry standard piece of software in data analysis.
 Microsoft’s spreadsheet program also happens to be one of the most preferred software by investment bankers and financial analysts in data processing, financial modeling, and presentation.

 Once you’ve mastered this list, move on to CFI’s Advanced Excel Formulas guide!